2018 AuntMinnie.com Roadie Award:

 Hottest Artificial Intelligence Abstract

 In this presentation, Dr. Lawrence N. Tanenbaum, M.D, FACR demonstrates the capabilities of iQMR, a machine learning-based image reconstruction algorithm allowing to sharply lower scanning times for brain and lumbar MRI studies.
-The algorithm enables MR scans to be performed with a lower cumulative signal, thus reduce MRI scanning time by approximately 30% while producing equivalent overall image quality.
+The algorithm enables fast MR scans to be performed by a lower cumulative signal, which reduces MRI scanning time by approximately 30% while producing equivalent overall image quality.

 APPLICATION OF MACHINE LEARNING-BASED ITERATIVE IMAGE RECONSTRUCTION ALGORITHMS FOR MRI SCAN TIME REDUCTION IN BRAIN AND SPINE